-- Cape of Accomplishment
+- Capes of Accomplishment

 To get started on Invention, you must have the following skills up to level 80.

-If you have the levels, it will light up brightly, indicating it is unlocked.
+If you do not have these levels, the icon will be dimmed, indicating it is locked.
+If you do have the levels, it will light up brightly, indicating it is unlocked.

 Once you have the required levels, head to the building carved out of the mountain rock North of Falador.

 Upon entering the Invention Guild, Doc will be on your far right, and Grubfoot will be on your left with his Mind-controlled monkey butler.
-Doc will introduce the beginnings of Invention, and then point you in the direction of the Workbench, which is right next to him to begin the tutorial.
-The tutorial will add a charge pack, inventor's tools and a material pouch to your toolbelt.
+Doc will introduce the beginnings of Invention and then point you in the direction of the Workbench, which is right next to him to begin the tutorial.
+The tutorial will add a charge pack, inventor's tools, and a material pouch to your toolbelt.

 Note: There are two parts to the workbench, "Discover" and "Manufacture" using each of these will pull up different options within the workbench.